NCAS-CMS/cfdm/docs/source/introduction.rst

 ----

-The cfdm package is a complete implementation of the CF data model.
+The Python cfdm package is a complete implementation of the CF data model.

 **CF conventions**
 ------------------